udaylunawat/udaylunawat/README.md

 In the past, I have worked with <a href="https://www.tcs.com/" target="_blank">**Tata Consultancy Services (TCS)**</a> and <a href="https://www.infosys.com/" target="_blank">**Infosys**</a> as a Business Intelligence and Python Intern.

-Currently, I am also looking for a full-time role in Data Science, Machine Learning or related field.

 <br>